mstksg/inCode/copy/entries/functional-models-3.md

     from others.
 Functional approaches also mean you have to think of no implicit state interactions behind the hood.

+In short, other similar frameworks might have some mix of of differentiable and "functional" programming, and some even with purity by contract.
+But it is specifically the combination of *all* of these (with static types) adds a lot of value in how you create and use and discover models.

 One thing I excluded from discussion here is performance.
 Performance is going to be up to the system you use for differentiable programming, and so is not something I can meaningfully talk about.
 My posts here are simply about